Japanese Space Station Module (Mitsui): Overview

 The Japan Module is a project seeking to develop a module that can be attached to a future commercial space station after the retirement of the International Space Station.
 As of July 2024, it is under study by Mitsui & Co. and its partners through Japan LEO Shachu, a subsidiary of Mitsui & Co. established on 1 July 2024.
 Private Japanese firms such as Mitsui are expected to negotiate with their US couterparts directly, while the Japanese government plays a secondary role by providing technical and financial support.
-According to Mitsui, partners in the project includes Astroscale, DigitalBlast, ElevationSpace, IHI Aerospace, Mitsubishi Electric, Mitsubishi Heavy Industries, Shiseido, Space Compass, and Tokio Marine Nichido.
+According to Mitsui, partners in the project includes Astroscale, DigitalBlast, ElevationSpace, IHI Aerospace, JAMSS, Mitsubishi Electric, Mitsubishi Heavy Industries, Shiseido, Space Compass, and Tokio Marine Nichido.
 The module is expected to be resupplied by the uncrewed HTV-X cargo spacecraft, and will likely be served by a retrievable space capsule.
 ElevationSpace will study the feasibility of a frequent sample-return service using a modified version of the HTV-X. Space Compass will study the use of optical communication between Earth and the Kibō Module successor, as well as a data center in orbit for data processing at the module.

 As of September 2023, the exact space station that the Japan Module will be docked has not been disclosed.
 Mitsui itself has in the past invested in Axiom Space and its commercial Axiom Station project, while one of the partner companies Mitsubishi Heavy Industries has been collaborating with Sierra Space's Orbital Reef space station.